Don't let the unknown scare you from becoming a homeowner. I can help you work your way through the process. Call me at 800-252-6633.

 • Obtain title insurance policy

-• Offer advice - the escrow holder has to remain an impartial, third-party status
+• Offer advice - the escrow company has to remain an impartial, third-party status

 Mortgage Escrow Account